tadam-framework/tadam-website/markdown/basics/requests.md

 ### JSON

-A small utility can be used to obtain the parameters of a JSON.
+A small utility can be used to get JSON parameters.

 ``` shell
 curl --header "Content-Type: application/json" \